 \subsection{Link prediction based on graph embedding}

-Graph embedding is used to map network structure into low-dimensional vector space that is indicated by a feature matrix of nodes reduced from an adjacency matrix.
-Based on the feature matrix of nodes, the similarity index is defined by the similarity between feature vectors of nodes.
+Graph embedding is used to map network structure into low-dimensional vector space indicated by a feature matrix of nodes reduced from an adjacency matrix.
+Based on the nodes' feature matrix, the similarity index is defined by the similarity between feature vectors of nodes.
 Thus, the link prediction method based on graph embedding strongly correlates with the graph embedding models.
 Herein, we illustrate some previous works on embedding graph models.

 In recent years, graph embedding models have attracted more attention.
-In \cite{perozzi2014deepwalk}, Perozzi \emph{et al.} proposed DeepWalk, where the random walk sampling processes produce linear sequences of nodes and these sequences are used to calculate co-occurrence probabilistic matrix of nodes that is mapped into a feature matrix by a neural network model.
+In \cite{perozzi2014deepwalk}, Perozzi \emph{et al.} proposed DeepWalk, where the random walk sampling processes produce linear sequences of nodes, and these sequences are used to calculate co-occurrence probabilistic matrix of nodes that are mapped into a feature matrix by a neural network model.
 In \cite{tang2015line}, Tang et al. explicitly defined two objective functions, 1st-order proximity and 2nd-order proximity, to obtain the topological information of network structure.
 They then used the linear combination of such proximity to represent the global proximity.
 In \cite{grover2016node2vec}, Grover et al. proposed Node2Vec, which maintained the high order proximity between nodes by maximizing the probability of subsequent nodes in the random traversal graph.
-Compared with DeepWalk, Node2Vec has made some improvements in random walk sampling process.
+Compared with DeepWalk, Node2Vec has made some improvements in the random walk sampling process.